 Cutting acidic foods such as tomatoes, lemons, onions etc. once allows the steel to react and immediately discolours parts of the knife dark.

 This discoloration is caused by oxidation and is called patina.
 This patina is normal and unavoidable with carbon steel knives.
 Even if the patina looks unattractive and dirty to some people, it is still useful because it is a protective layer for the steel.
 It gives the knife character and tells its own story over time.

-If the carbon knife is new and has not yet formed a patina, it reacts strongly with all acids and can even give the cut food a metallic taste.
-If the knife has been in use for some time and has formed the protective patina, the carbon steel does not react as quickly with the food and the metallic taste is also lost.
+If the carbon knife is new and has not yet formed a patina, it reacts strongly with all acids.
+If the knife has been in use for some time and has formed the protective patina, the carbon steel does not react as quickly with the food.

 Because carbon steel is unalloyed, it quickly starts to rust when exposed to moisture.
 To illustrate how quickly carbon steel rusts, a single washing cycle in the dishwasher is sufficient.
 Even high humidity causes carbon steel to rust.
 Therefore, carbon knives should always be dried after use and rubbed with oil if stored for a long time.